BushraaMunaf/Blog-API-project/README.md

 # Blog-API-project

-Welcome the **Blog API project!** This project uses html for complete functonality.
+Welcome the **Blog API project!** This project uses CSS, EJS and JavaScript for complete functonality.

 ##Folder Structure:
 ...